okand/cv/cv.md

 - **[The Trenchfoot Collection] [trenchfoot]** {Photography}

-    - A selection of photographs of a dog

 - **[The Best I Can Do] [deadline]** {Music, Video}

-    - A music video for a song I wrote in my final year at University

 - <a id="more"></a>Much more — including a video game headline generator and this very CV — on my [GitHub] [github] profile.

 [nkdsu]: http://nkd.su/ "nkd.su"
-[nkdsu.source]: https://github.com/colons/nkdsu "nkdsu on GitHub"
+[nkdsu.src]: https://github.com/colons/nkdsu "nkdsu on GitHub"
 [thecat]: http://thisisthecat.com/ "The Cat"
 [nekodesu]: http://thisisthecat.com/index.php/neko-desu "Neko Desu"